-As seen on HGTV and in Cowboys & Indians Magazine, Nizhoni Ranch gallery is located in an old ranch house, one hour southeast of Tucson.
+As seen on HGTV and in Cowboys & Indians Magazine, Nizhoni Ranch gallery is located one hour southeast of Tucson.
 Featuring Navajo Textiles, Native American Baskets, Pottery, and North American Indian hand-made treasures.
-We invite you to immerse yourself in all things Nizhoni (Beautiful in Navajo).
+We invite you to immerse yourself in all things Nizhoni (means beautiful in Navajo).
 We look forward to meeting you soon and assisting you with your search for Navajo Rugs & more, online or in person!

 Looking for Navajo rugs?
 Navajo blankets?
 You are in THE right place!

 The Navajo Churro Collection pieces are commissioned by Steve Getzwiller and are superior works of art created with special dyes and the finest select materials.
 You cannot find this level of quality anywhere else.

 You are among an elite group of Navajo Textile & Art collectors.
 All Nizhoni Ranch Gallery Navajo Weavings are accompanied by a Certificate of Authenticity.
 Browse a sampling of our extensive inventory of Navajo Rugs for sale starting with our Navajo Churro Collection and our Historic Navajo Weaving collection.
 Or click for all Navajo Rugs for Sale.
 Enjoy!